Ashok-Migration/Infra/README.md

             }
         }
 ```
-9. Create a new pipeline in Azure DevOps using pipeline.yml (CD-<Resource Group Name>-Master-Release) and move it to Release/<env> folders
+9. Create a new pipeline in Azure DevOps using pipeline.yml (**CD-<Resource Group Name>-Master-Release**) and move it to Release/<env> folders
 10. Release pipelines need to be run manually after merge to master.
+11. Pipeline must contain three stages - Validate, DeployTemplate and SecurityVerification
+12. Violations reported as part of SecurityVerification must be reviewed and fixed asap

 # Adding New Resource to RG
 1. Module of the required azure resource must be existing (Refer adding new module if not present)
 1. Add parameter file for the resource being added to the module
-1. Add the section in resource group specific deployment orchestration with appropriate dependencies and deployment name following the convention (DEP-<resource name>)
+1. Add the section in resource group specific deployment orchestration with appropriate dependencies and deployment name following the convention (**DEP-<resource name>**)
 Below example deploys API Management instance apim-cpd-apps-dev-we-01 to Resource Group rg-cpd-apps-dev-we-01
 ```
         {